Oseledets' Splitting of Standard-like Maps: Numerical Experiments

-The numerical information extracted from the evolutions (\ref{psievo}) and (\ref{eta3}) becomes a reliable approximation of the true functions $\psi(\mh{x})$, $\eta(\mh{x})$ only after the initial transient of convergence which, therefore, has to be discarded from the statistics of $\lambda^1$ and $\ln|\kappa|$; as shown in figure \ref{psiconv}, the transients depend on the FTLE of each orbit and, for both cases under analysis, they are less than a hundred iterations long.
-The splitting angle $\theta$ is calculated from (\ref{the0}) by both the stable $\psi^-$ and unstable $\psi^+$ slopes and, since $\psi^-$ is obtained by running evolution (\ref{psievo}) \emph{backward}, both the initial/final (un/stable) transients are dropped.\\ By comparison of the distributions of the events number between figures \ref{pkt1} and \ref{pkt2} (upper panels) we first observe that in both cases the one-step exponent and the log-curvature are not bounded: they have exponential tails which are symmetric for $\lambda^1$ and asymmetric for $\ln|\kappa|$; the two $K$ values can be separated by three observations: \begin{itemize} \item for the one-step exponent, the distribution is much more symmetric (about zero) at $K=\pi/2$ than at $K=2\pi$, leading to a huge difference between their average values, that is the orbits' FTLE; these are respectively $\lambda^T_{[\pi/2]}=0.298$ and $\lambda^T_{[2\pi]}=1.172$ at time $T=10^9$ (upper panels (a), black vertical line). \item for the log-curvature, at $K=\pi/2$ the positive tail is longer than the negative one, while at $K=2\pi$ it is the opposite; the conditional distributions (upper panels (b), orange/blue graphs) show that the majority of points having large \emph{negative} $\ln|\kappa|$ also have \emph{positive} one-step exponents, suggesting that local instability is concentrated in regions where the curves are almost \emph{flat} (as may be expected). \item for the splitting angle distributions, the differences between the two cases are stronger since $\theta=0$ is a relative maximum (inside a wide plateau) for $K=\pi/2$ and an absolute minimum for $K=2\pi$; interestingly, in both cases the probability of null splitting angle is equally divided between points with positive/negative one-step exponents (upper panels (c), orange/blue graphs), while most of the points with positive $\lambda^1$ also exhibit $|\theta|>\pi/4$. \end{itemize}
+The numerical information produced by evolutions (\ref{psievo}) and (\ref{eta3}) becomes a reliable approximation of the true functions $\psi(\mh{x})$, $\eta(\mh{x})$ only after the initial transient of convergence which, therefore, has to be discarded from the statistics of $\lambda^1$ and $\ln|\kappa|$; as shown in figure \ref{psiconv}, the transients depend on the FTLE of each orbit and, for both cases under analysis, they are less than a hundred iterations long.
+The splitting angle $\theta$ is calculated from (\ref{the0}) by both the stable $\psi^-$ and unstable $\psi^+$ slopes and, since $\psi^-$ is obtained by running evolution (\ref{psievo}) \emph{backward}, both the initial/final (un/stable) transients are dropped.
+By comparison between figures \ref{pkt1} and \ref{pkt2} (upper panels), we first observe that in both cases the distributions of the one-step exponent and the log-curvature are not bounded: they have exponential tails which are symmetric for $\lambda^1$ and asymmetric for $\ln|\kappa|$; then the two $K$ values can be separated by three main observations: \begin{itemize} \item for the one-step exponent, the distribution is far more symmetric about zero for $K=\pi/2$ than for $K=2\pi$, leading to a huge difference between their averages, \textit{i.e.} their FTLEs; these are respectively $\lambda^T_{[\pi/2]}=0.298$ and $\lambda^T_{[2\pi]}=1.172$ at time $T=10^9$ (figures \ref{pkt1}, \ref{pkt2}, upper panels (a), black vertical line). \item for the log-curvature, at $K=\pi/2$ the positive tail is longer than the negative one, while at $K=2\pi$ it is the opposite; the conditional distributions (upper panels (b), orange/blue graphs) show that the majority of points having large \emph{negative} $\ln|\kappa|$ also have \emph{positive} one-step exponents, suggesting that local instability is concentrated in regions where the curves are almost \emph{flat}. \item for the splitting angle distributions, the differences between the two cases are stronger since $\theta=0$ is a relative maximum (inside a wide plateau) for $K=\pi/2$ and an absolute minimum for $K=2\pi$; interestingly, in both cases the probability of null splitting angle is equally divided between points with positive/negative one-step exponents (upper panels (c), orange/blue graphs), while most of the points with positive $\lambda^1$ also exhibit $|\theta|>\pi/4$. \end{itemize} Notice that the illustrated features have minor details that vary between the two dynamical cases: the tails of negative log-curvature for the orange ($\lambda^1>0$) and blue ($\lambda^1<0$) graphs differ by almost two orders of magnitudes at $K=\pi/2$ and by more than four orders at $K=2\pi$, while such difference is almost zero for both positive tails.
+On the same line, the range of $\theta$ values that have equal conditional probability (both around $\theta=0$) is much wider for $K=\pi/2$ than that for $K=2\pi$.
+By consequence, all the above considerations can lead to solid conclusions only about the behaviour of $\lambda^1$: the regions where the one-step exponent is positive have much higher probability to contain curves that are simultaneously flat \emph{and} markedly transversal ($|\theta|>\pi/4$), \textit{i.e.} that \emph{locally} resemble a \emph{uniformly} hyperbolic system.